supriya-2004/IP-Defender/open_IPFile.md

 3. **Constructs a Windows Firewall command** to delete the blocking rule.
 4. **Executes the command** using `exec`.
 5. **Handles success and errors**, logging them to the console.

-🚀 Now you can easily copy and use this explanation in Markdown format!